MicrosoftDocs/bot-docs/articles/bot-service-debug-inspection-middleware.md

 > [!NOTE]
 > A unique identifier is generated every time when the emulator is launched in debug mode after you add the inspection middleware in your bot's code.

 5. Now you can send messages in the chat box of your first emulator and inspect the messages in the debugging emulator.
 To inspect the state of the messages click **Bot State** in the debugging emulator and unfold **values** on the right **JSON** window.
-You will be able to see the state of your bot as follows in the debugging emulator:
+You will see the state of your bot in the debugging emulator:
 ![bot state](./media/bot-debug-inspection-middleware/bot-debug-bot-state.png)

 ## Inspect the state of a bot configured in Azure